-Although the Fiestas date back centuries, the solemnity of the event piqued the unconventional nature of these artistic locals of the 1920s era.
-The creative rebels tried to interest the Fiesta Council of the day into interjecting a bit of light-hearted merry-making into the events but received a cold reception.
-Striking out on their own, the renegades created their own counter-event, which they called Pasatiempo.
+The artistic locals of the 1920s era had created a new fun and festive event that they called Pasatiempo.
 In addition to torching their effigy, Shuster and his fun-loving artistic pals came up with the notion of dressing their pets in costume and parading them around the Plaza, along with a spoof of the most telling local events that had taken place over the past year.
-Within two years, the Burning of Zozobra, the Desfile de Los Niños––the Pet Parade––and the Hysterical-Historial Parade were officially welcomed into the fold and became highly-anticipated and hugely enjoyable annual Fiestas events.

 It's important to know that although Zozobra has been burned annually since 1924, he is most definitely not a martyr.
-He is an evil-minded monster whose greatest pleasure is causing trouble.
-He is renowned as a sheep-stealer and works diligently to plague the citizens of Santa Fe with feelings of doom and gloom.
+He is a specter whose greatest pleasure is accummulating all the woes and anxities of the year in order to cast a spell of anguish and sorrow over peoples' lives.
+He is renowned as a trouble-make and sheep-stealer and works diligently to plague the citizens of Santa Fe with feelings of doom and gloom.
 He has no family to call his own but has been known to refer to his creator, Will Shuster, as Papa Shuster.

 Will Shuster personally oversaw the construction of the Zozobra figure until 1964, when he gave his detailed model and an archive of drawings and scripts to the Kiwanis Club of Santa Fe for their successful continuation of this historic tradition.

 A gigantic wooden and cloth effigy, Zozobra is one of the world's largest functioning marionettes, able to wave his arms and move his mouth to growl ominously prior to meeting his demise.
-His arch-enemy, the Fire Spirit Dancer, dressed in a flowing red costume and headdress, is armed with a pair of blazing torches with which to end Zozobra's reign of terror.
-The fire dance was originated by Jacques Cartier, former New York ballet dancer and local dance teacher, who performed the role for 37 years.
-Cartier was succeeded by one of his students, James Lilienthal, who took over the Fire Dancer role in 1970, performing it for over 30 years and passing the role on to his daughter.
-Today this coveted role is held by Santa Fe native, dancer Helene Luna.
+His arch-enemy, the Fire Spirit, dressed in a flowing red costume and headdress, is armed with a pair of blazing torches with which to end Zozobra's reign of terror.
+The role of the Fire Spirit was originated by Jacques Cartier, former New York City ballet dancer and local dance teacher, who performed for an amazing 37 years.
+Cartier was succeeded by one of his students, James Lilienthal, who took over the Fire Spirit role in 1970, performing it for over 30 years and passing the role on to his daughter.
+Today, this coveted role is held by Santa Fe native, dancer Helene Luna.

 Cartier talked about his experience over years spent as the Fire Dancer.
 "It damn near killed me half a dozen times," he said, “and I even broke both my ankles; thank God, not at the same time."
 Cartier noted that, “The idea of Zozobra grew out of a gang of Santa Fe deep-thinkers who met in something called 'Society of Quien Sabe.'
 They met once a month and membership was based on how well you could tell yarns."